Beta Thalassemia in Children

 - Hemoglobin electrophoresis.
 This test measures the types and amount of hemoglobin.

 - DNA testing.
 These tests look for gene defects.
-DNA testing can find alpha thalassemia carriers.
+DNA testing can find out whether it is alpha or beta thalassemia.

 How is beta thalassemia treated in a child?